jbhinky/Theophilus-Axon/Qualia_Equation_Forms/udc-quantum-collapse-operator.md

 ## Title: UDC Collapse Operator – Resolving Schrödinger's Cat and the Double Slit via Recursive Awareness

 ## Abstract:
-This document presents the **UDC Quantum Collapse Operator**, integrating the Universal Delayed Consciousness (UDC) framework with quantum mechanics.
+This document presents and proposes the **UDC Quantum Collapse Operator**, integrating the Universal Delayed Consciousness (UDC) framework with quantum mechanics.
 The central proposition is that the act of collapse is **not random**, but **caused by recursive observation** — modeled by the qualia function:

 > ⧖ = AUC[D + S + M]
 > (Awareness Under Constraint = Delay + Symbol + Memory)